-Earlier this week, we shared information with you on ethical relocation as a lawyer.
+In another post, we shared information with you on ethical relocation as a lawyer.
 Even with the best intentions, mistakes are sometimes made.
-If you neglect something that the is required by the state bar in your new jurisdiction, you could receive a letter questioning your fitness to practice law.
-Getting that letter is a shocking experience.
-If you receive a letter of this nature from the state bar, consider these five suggestions.
+If you neglect something that the is required by the state bar in your new jurisdiction (here we focus on California), you could receive an inquiry during your admissions process which makes it sound like you will be denied for the unauthorized practice of law.
+Getting that inquiry can be a shocking experience.
+If you receive a letter of this nature from the state bar, consider these suggestions.

 Review the Rules